bluesky-social/atproto-website/content/guides/lexicon.md

 ## Schema distribution

 Schemas are designed to be machine-readable and network-accessible.
 While it is not currently _required_ that a schema is available on the network, it is strongly advised to publish schemas so that a single canonical & authoritative representation is available to consumers of the method.

-To fetch a schema, a request is sent via the XRPC [`getSchema`](/specs/xrpc#getschema) method.
-This request is sent to the authority of the NSID.